ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 ##### Template

-Now that we have a context object, and we have passed off control to the Jinja2 template rendering engine, we can look at the template Makefile, `tools/export/my_makefile/Makefile.tmpl`.
+Now that you have a context object have passed control to the Jinja2 template rendering engine, you can look at the template Makefile, `tools/export/my_makefile/Makefile.tmpl`.

-Find documentation on what is available within a Jinja2 template [here](http://jinja.pocoo.org/docs/dev/templates/).
+For more information, please see the [documentation on what is available within a Jinja2 template](http://jinja.pocoo.org/docs/dev/templates/).

 ```make
 ###############################################################################